 “Go to Pot” is a phrase that has fallen out of popular usage and signifies things going awry.

 The Group Built to Not let NJ Go to Pot

-The Medical Society of New Jersey (MSNJ), the NJ. state chapter of the American Medical Association (AMA) is also against it.
-That makes sense since some doctors in rehabs could lose their jobs if there are not enough patients.
+The Medical Society of New Jersey (MSNJ), the NJ state chapter of the American Medical Association (AMA) is against it.
+That makes sense since some rehab doctors could lose their jobs if there are not enough patients.
 Nationally the AMA hates legalization.

-Police groups disliked by social justice advocates and NJ Republican County Chairs have come out against as well and support Go to Pot.
+Police groups disliked by social justice advocates and NJ Republican County Chairs oppose it and support Go to Pot.
 The Chair of the Hudson County Republicans led that effort.
 Given the nature of Hudson County, I cannot imagine a more worthless position.

 NJ CAN 2020 seems to have a bigger coalition.